SerNet/verinice-veo-web-documentation/README.md

-# verinice.veo Documentation
+# verinice.
+Documentation

-This repository contains the end user documentation for verinice.veo, the open-source tool for managing information security.
+This repository contains the end user documentation for verinice., the open-source tool for managing information security.

 ## Installation